 Kevin Sweeney, CIO of CPL, decided to focus on augmenting everyone's ability to quickly identify good candidates by integrating Einstein artificial intelligence.
 This enabled people to spend more time talking with the best leads with less time and effort.

 6. Augment, don't replace, humans' favorite tools

-When CPL launched its new Salesforce Einstein AI recommender, it appeared in its recruiting dashboard as a new option.
-CPL told recruiters it could more quickly identify candidates they should look at by clicking on this new button.
+When CPL launched its Salesforce Einstein AI recommender, it appeared in its recruiting dashboard as a option.
+CPL told recruiters it could more quickly identify candidates they should look at by clicking on this button.
 Many recruiters complained the recommendations were not as good as the ones made using other tools.
 "We positioned this as something extra to what they already had," Sweeney said.

-7. Plan to spend time sharpening AI
+7. to spend time sharpening AI